City of Heavenly Fire: The Mortal Instruments, Book 6

 Is it any good?

-Once again, here's a YA fantasy book that's too long!
-But amid far too much of the characters' internal dialogue and remembrances of the good and bad times of the past five books (and, for two characters, of the three books of the Infernal Devices series), CITY OF HEAVENLY FIRE provides a satisfying end for fans.
+This YA fantasy is too long -- but amid far too much of the characters' internal dialogue and remembrances of the good and bad times of the past five books, it's got a satisfying end for fans.
 Guess what will finally happen with Clary and Jace?
 And for Alec and Magnus it's nice to see such a dramatic and complex story line for gay characters who usually get the briefest of mentions, if they exist at all.
 Simon's life takes a surprising turn in the tense climax -- stay tuned.
 The stakes are about as high as they can be for both the characters whom readers love and the whole world.
 This is an exciting send-off.

 But this isn't good-bye, not really.
 Cassandra Clare carefully introduces new characters for her next series, The Dark Artifices.
 As Emma grows up, she'll be another strong heroine -- just like Clary and Tessa.